dandeliondeathray/DandelionWebSockets.jl/README.md

 - Ability to send multi-frame messages.
 - Verify functionality with current Requests.jl release.

+# Contributors
+These brave people have contributed to this package:

+- @hlaaftana
+- @TotalVerb
+- @iblis17

 ## License
 DandelionWebSockets is licensed under the MIT license.